 In addition, there is often a challenge to provide timely accommodation in the Bira TRC as its preregistration capacities are limited.
 Compounding this, following disembarkation from trains from Sarajevo to Bihać, during the night when doctors are not present, and if there is no quarantine space in the Bira TRC, families and UASC are left between two entities on the street in the middle of the night, exposing them to protection risks.
+Moreover, pre-registration area for UASC in TRC Bira is in critical condition as the area has only one heater and there is a lack of blankets.
+Cold temperature and poor conditions of the pre-registration induce UASC to leave the preregistration area prior to registration and search for alternative options for accommodation which exposes them to severe risks.

 Further complicating matters, as TRCs in USC primarily accept families and UASC, there is an increasing trend of single men who claim to be UASC or part of bogus family compositions comprised of a single man and UASC, to get preferential access to services.
-Often the single adult of one of these "pretending family" compositions leaves the child behind, which is a sign of the lack of family relationship.
-Such children are exposed to risks of trafficking, abuse and SGBV.
-So far, 80 children have been left behind and assigned legal guardianship by the Bihać CSW.
+Often the single adult of one of these "pretending family" compositions leaves the child behind, leaving the child unaccompanied.
+Children who are left behind are exposed to many risks of trafficking, manipulation and exploitation Since July, 104 children (out of which 18 in November) have been left behind and assigned legal guardianship by the Bihać CSW.
 UNICEF is closely working with Ministry of Health and Social Policy and CSWs to promote foster care and, in cooperation with UNHCR, to establish a BID panel for the most vulnerable.
 UNICEF is advocating with authorities and other agencies for foster care for the youngest, support for independent living for older ones, and shelter for the most vulnerable UASC.

-UNICEF continues to strengthen outreach activities and child protection teams at points of entry to USC with four social workers (three for the Bihać CSW and one for the Kljuć CSW) enhancing the protection and guardianship appointments for identified UASC.
+UNICEF continues to strengthen outreach activities and child protection teams at points of entry to USC with four social workers (three for the Bihać CSW and one for the Ključ CSW) enhancing the protection and guardianship appointments for identified UASC.
 Basic NFIs and food items - such as baby food, procured by UNICEF exclusively for outreach activities, are distributed by outreach teams to the most vulnerable, especially children and pregnant women.

 UNICEF deployed three outreach workers who operate in different locations in USC including: Ključ, Velečevo, Velika Kladuša, Canton 10, Bosanska Otoka, etc., and, in partnership with Save the Children, supports another outreach team which operates in Bihać, Velika Kladuša, Bosanska Otoka, and the Bira TRC.
 Their task is to identify UASC and refer them to existing services including accommodation, MHPSS, free legal aid, and medical support.
-In October, these outreach workers identified 367 UASC and 173 families, and among them 232 UASC and 132 families were referred to accommodation.
-As pre-registration areas in the Bira and Sedra TRCs have started operating and capacities have increased since mid-August, it has been easier to refer identified UASC and families with children to accommodation.
+In November, these outreach workers identified 275 UASC and 144 families (out of which 80 male families), and among them 134 UASC and 58 families were referred to accommodation.
+As preregistration areas in the Bira and Sedra TRCs have started operating and capacities have increased since mid-August, it has been easier to refer identified UASC and families with children to accommodation.